robbyt/mcp-io/examples/cli_elicitation/README.md

 ### To test elicitation features:
 - Use an MCP client that supports elicitation (like Claude Desktop)
+- Use the MCP Inspector with extended timeout: `npx @modelcontextprotocol/inspector go run ./examples/cli_elicitation/` then add `?timeout=30000` to the URL for 30 seconds
 - Write integration tests with mock elicitation handlers
 - Use the HTTP version with a custom client that handles elicitation requests